mahbodez/logic-lang-package/README.md

 ### `at_least_k(probabilities, k)`

-Create constraint that at least k elements must be true:
+Create constraint that at least k elements must be true along the last dimension:
 ```
 define min_two_findings = at_least_k(findings_combined, 2)
 constraint min_two_findings weight=0.6
 ```

+**Caution:** `at_least_k` uses combinatorial logic and may be slow for large tensors or high k values.

 ### `at_most_k(probabilities, k)`

-Create constraint that at most k elements can be true:
+Create constraint that at most k elements can be true along the last dimension:
 ```
 define max_one_high_birads = at_most_k(high_birads_indicators, 1)
 constraint max_one_high_birads weight=0.7
 ```

+**Caution:** `at_most_k` uses combinatorial logic and may be slow for large tensors or high k values.

 ### `exactly_k(probabilities, k)`

-Create constraint that exactly k elements must be true:
+Create constraint that exactly k elements must be true along the last dimension:
 ```
 define exactly_two_radiologists = exactly_k(radiologist_agreement, 2)
 constraint exactly_two_radiologists weight=0.8
 ```

+**Caution:** `exactly_k` uses combinatorial logic and may be slow for large tensors or high k values.

 ### `threshold_implication(antecedent, consequent, threshold)`